HOW TO MARKET YOUR TRANSLATION SERVICES WITH CREATIVITY

 - 1 HOW CAN YOU USE VISUAL CONTENT TO TELL YOUR STORY?

 This is a guest post I wrote last year for Caroline Alberoni’s blog, Carol’s Adventures in Translation.
-She was so kind to give me permission to publish it on my blog as well.
-Ideas, tips, resources and tools to help you promote your translation services with creativity.
+She was so kind as to permit me to publish it on my blog as well.
+Ideas, tips, resources, and tools to help you promote your translation services with creativity.